samliebl/personal-website/README.md

 ## Construction

-It's just basic HTML and CSS.
+It&rsquo;s just basic HTML and CSS.

 ## License